m1073496/who-would-win/README.md

 ### Homepage

-A gif is chosen randomly out of a set of four that represent each of the anime worlds included in the app, and an easeter egg.
+A gif is chosen randomly out of a set of four that represent each of the anime worlds included in the app, and an easter egg of Yusuke falling.

 ![](https://media.giphy.com/media/g7f4ykZpdnT7nrEEep/giphy.gif)
 ![](https://media.giphy.com/media/67766s1BI1ujGYUxMV/giphy.gif)